-- Include a title page for your Engineering Practice Report, which states your word count. - Ensure your report is between 4000-5000 words excluding projects/career episodes have held, and level of responsibility.
-Please note this should be separate from your Engineering Practice Report and should not reference the Competence Criteria.
+- > Include a title page for your Engineering Practice Report, which states your word count. - > Ensure your report is between 4000-5000 words excluding projects/career episodes introductions and listings.
+The word count only includes the examples for each of the competences.